 - Transfer from Mexico City Airport to Tlachicuca and back

-- 2 Nights accommodation in Tlachicuca at Hotel including meals
+- Accommodation in Amecameca, Tlachicuca at Hotel and mountain huts, including meals

-- Transfer to and from mountain via 4×4 vehicle
+- Transfers to and from mountains via 4×4 vehicle

 - All hut or camping fees for the climb

 - All meals and cooking gear on mountain